Suffolk House, Penang: Service to Colonial Britain

 On the purchase of the land from Light's estate in 1805, William Edward Phillips began the works of a Georgian-styled mansion called Suffolk Park.
-He was not, at the time of the mansion's construction, governor to the island, but became so in later years.
-It was an ostentatious statement in a settlement with barely 120 European residents, many of whom were trades people and merchants.
+At the time of the mansion's construction, he was not the governor of the island, but later became the governor.
+Penang at the time, barely had 120 European residents, many of whom were trades people and merchants.

 The mansion subsequently served as the residence of several more early governors for less than a quarter century, including William Edward Phillips' father-in-law, Governor Bannerman, amongst other Governors of Penang and the Governors of the Straits Settlements.
 The mansion also served as a venue for social and official functions.

-During the 1810s and 1820s, the mansion was a Government House that assumed the role as a meeting place for critical political discussions, including, most notably, discussions with Stamford Raffles regarding the founding of Singapore.
+During the 1810s and 1820s, the mansion was a Government House that assumed the role as a meeting place for critical political discussions, including, discussions with Stamford Raffles regarding the founding of Singapore.

 Service to the Methodist Boys' School

-The mansion remained in use as a governor's residence until the completion of The Residency in 1890, after which it was relegated to general government functions before being sold to Mr. Lim Cheng Teik.
-In 1928, Mr Lim sold the building and land to Reverend P.L.
+The mansion remained in use as a governor's residence until the completion of The Residency in 1890, after which it was relegated to general government functions before being sold to Lim Cheng Teik.
+In 1928, Lim sold the building and land to Reverend P.L.
 Peach of the Methodist Church of Malaya for $40,000 (Straits Settlement dollars) for the purpose of housing the Anglo-Chinese High School, later to become the local Methodist Boys' School.
-A smaller school building containing 12 classrooms was built near the original North Porch of the mansion in 1955.
+A smaller school building containing 12 classrooms was built near the original north porch of the mansion in 1955.
 In 1956, the Methodist Church submitted plans to have Suffolk House demolished and to have new school buildings built over it.
-The then President of the Municipal Council, Mr. John Sjovald Hoseasom Cunnyngham-Brown, persuaded the school to retain the mansion but build on the rest of the land.
+The President of the Municipal Council, John Sjovald Hoseason Cunnyngham-Brown, persuaded the school to retain the mansion but build on the rest of the land.
 The main school building and another wing was completed later in 1956.

 The building assumed various roles through its 46 years of ownership by the Methodist Church.
 In 1931, Standard Six students were transferred into the building, before the entire Primary School (Standards 1–6) eventually moved into it in 1945.
 World War II saw the building temporarily occupied by the Japanese administration.
-A dental clinic was later added into the building in 1953, and it also served as the Old Tuckshop (school canteen) until 1975.
-The building's rapid deterioration was noted since the 1950s, and in 1975, the building was declared unsafe and was vacated.
+A dental clinic was added into the building in 1953, and it also served as the Old Tuckshop (school canteen) until 1975.
+The building's rapid deterioration had been noted since the 1950s, and in 1975, the building was declared unsafe and vacated.
 Between then and its restoration in the 2000s, the building's roof and upper floor had collapsed.